- Regular price

 What kind of device do I need to use my SIM?

 Pollen operates on Citizens Broadband Radio Service (CBRS), which is also known as LTE band 48.
-It is available only in the US, and requires a device that supports band 48.
-See here for a list of band 48 supported devices.
+It is available only in the US, and requires a device that supports band 48 such as the iPhone 14 or Google Pixel 6.

-What's the difference been a Hummingbird SIM and a Honeybee SIM?
+What's the difference between a Hummingbird and a Honeybee?

-The Hummingbird allows you to connect to and use the Pollen Mobile network from your phone privately.
+The Hummingbird allows you to privately connect to and use the Pollen Mobile network.
 For connecting, you will earn 1 Pollen Incentive Credit (PIC) per day.
-By contrast, the Honeybee allows you to connect to the Pollen network from your phone, but it also validates the network and thus is not private as you will be uploading logs.
-Honeybees earn 1 PIC per day per unique Flower.
+By contrast, the Honeybee allows you to connect to the Pollen network, but it also validates the network and thus is not private as you will be uploading logs.
+Honeybees can also drop Pollen in hexes without coverage, earning 0.1 PIC per hex, up to 100 hexes, per day.

 Can I ditch my phone network?

 Not yet!
 You can definitely use the Pollen network, but we don't recommend using it as a your primary network right now since the coverage is not saturated enough.
 Right now, the ideal use of the network is when you are stationary near a Flower (your home, office, etc.).

 My phone won't let me install the eSIM.
 What's up?